gluster/glusterdocs/Upgrade-Guide/op_version.md

 ###op-version
 op-version is the operating version of the Gluster which is running.

+op-version was introduced to ensure gluster bits running with different version of bits do not end up in a problem and backward compatibility issues can be tackled.

 After Gluster upgrade, it is advisable to have op-version updated.

 ###Updating op-version